Towns, Beaches, Temples, Churches in South Goa District

 Chandor (Chandar): 9 kms.
 East of Margao the menezes Braganza House, mostly late 18th Century and previously owned by Lemon nationalist and Journalist Luis De Menezes Braganza has a series of magnificent rooms especially the great salon with its fine furniture and the largest private library in Goa.

-Shree Mallikarjun : 40 kms from Margao at Canacona, the southernmost Taluka of Goa, is believed to have been constructed during the middle of 16th Century by ancestors of the Kshatriya Samaj.
+Shree Mallikarjun : 40 kms south of Margao at Canacona, the southernmost Taluka of Goa, is believed to have been constructed during the middle of 16th Century by ancestors of the Kshatriya Samaj.
 It was renovated in the year 1778.
 The temple has massive wooden pillars with intricate carvings.
 There are 60 deities around the temple, Rathasaptami in February and Shigmotsav in March/April are the festivals of note, which draw large crowds.

 Shree Saunsthan Gokern Partagali Jeevotam Math: Located at Partagali Village on the banks of the sacred rivulet Kushavati, this math established by Shreemad Narayanateertha Swamiji in the year 1475 A.D. has an uninterrupted tradition of 23 Swamijis.
 This is an accident Math of the Gaud Saraswat Brahmin Vaishnav Community which maintained contact with the scattered members of the community.
 The symbol representing the spiritual movement carried by the Math for over 500 years is one of the few huge ancient ‘vatavriksha’ (Banyan tree) which is about 200 ft. x 225 ft. and is considered a Tapasya Kshetra for over a thousand years.
 Vatavriksha and the Ishwar linga in front of it are worshipped by the people of Partagali and adjoining area.
 This place is popularly known as Bramhasthan.
 Partagali is being developed into a centre of culture and learning, without in any way tampering with its glorious traditions.